CrescentRR/GoARacle/README.md

 -Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+10/8/20 (v1.4.0): Wow, a whole month!
+Added the "Popout" button, where you can get an automatically updating report tab that shows the most recently updated report!
+Might work on making a header-less version of it so make it blend into stream layouts better.
+Also fixed a bug where those pesky boxes popped up when changing your world in "Mark Off".

 9/16/20 (v1.3.3): Changed About button to display the README.txt file.
 Reduced the time needed for the pool tooltips to show up (should show up almost immediately, granted you are focused on that page [you clicked on the page]).